Vyral/base-template/_drafts/an-agents-experience-with-transitioning-to-our-team.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Today I sat down for a chat with Nate Araskog, an agent here at the Wolek Group.
-He’s here to share his experiences as an agent on our team.</em></p>
+*Today I sat down for a chat with Nate Araskog, an agent here at the Wolek Group.
+He’s here to share his experiences as an agent on our team.*

 Before coming to the Wolek Group, Nate Araskog had obtained his real estate license and worked with Daniel Sprik, a Realtor and good friend of his who had encouraged him to get into the industry in the first place.&nbsp;